hazelcast/hazelcast/hazelcast-documentation/src/EC2AutoDiscovery.md

 </join>
 ```

-The `aws` tag accepts an attribute called `connection-timeout-seconds` whose default value is 5.
+The `aws` element accepts an attribute called `connection-timeout-seconds` whose default value is 5.
 Increasing this value is recommended if you have many IPs listed and members cannot properly build up the cluster.

 The parameter `region` specifies where the members are running.
 Its default value is `us-east-1`.
 If the cluster is running on a different region, you must specify it here.
 Otherwise, the cluster will not be formed since the members will not discover each other.